Next Generation Manufacturing

 - Shorter design cycle

-- Decreased up-front capital investment by 20 to 30 percent
+- Decreased up-front capital investment by up to 30 percent

 - Ability to make design changes/enhancements quickly and cost effectively